Settings Overview

 When Notifications Trigger

-Notifications are sent when:- An AI task completes (OS notification + optional TTS)
+- An AI task completes (OS notification + optional custom notification)

 - A long-running command finishes (OS notification)